 - The PI and department staff should closely review their award and work with GCA to ensure that all expenditures are posted and allowable prior to any reporting or invoicing deadlines.

-- When the award, expenditures, cash, and revenue are equal, all payments have been received from the sponsor, all encumbrances have been cleared, and any cost sharing commitment has been met, GCA closes the award line by changing its Award Line Lifecycle Status to Closed.
+- When the award, expenditures, cash, and revenue are all equal, all payments have been received from the sponsor, all encumbrances have been cleared, and any cost sharing commitment has been met, GCA closes the award line by changing its Award Line Lifecycle Status to Closed.
 Once all award lines are closed, GCA will change the overall award's Award Lifecycle Status to Closed.

-NOTE: GCA will not close a budget if they have been notified by the department of an extension or supplement/extension in process.
+NOTE: GCA will not close an award line if notified by the department of a pending extension or a supplement/extension.

-GCA endeavors to close budgets to status 4 within 120 days because the longer a budget remains open due to an unresolved issue, the more difficult it becomes to resolve it.
+GCA endeavors to close award lines in a timely manner because the longer an award line remains open due to an unresolved issue, the more difficult it becomes to resolve it.
 For example, staff turnover at either the department or the sponsor's offices can lead to a loss of institutional memory necessary to correct cost share issues, resolve unpaid invoices, etc. These issues can in turn jeopardize UW's ongoing relationship with the sponsor.
 We therefore ask you to partner with us to ensure a timely and smooth closing.

-The Final Action Date (FAD) is the date by which the department needs to complete all transactions related to a budget or inform GCA of the exact dollar amount and account code of any expected late-posting charges, credits, or transfers.
-The FAD is calculated to allow the PI and his or department to charge allowable expenditures after the end date while providing GCA with time to complete the final reconciliation.
-The FAD is posted on GrantTracker.
+The Final Action Date (FAD) is the date by which the department needs to complete all transactions related to a budget or inform GCA of the exact dollar amount and spend category of any expected late-posting charges, credits, or transfers.
+The FAD is calculated to allow the PI and their department to charge allowable expenditures after the end date while providing GCA with time to complete the final reconciliation.
+The FAD is posted in Award Portal.

 The following issues may prevent your budget from being in balance and ready for closeout:

-If GCA hasn't yet received all payments due from the sponsor, the budget cannot be closed.
-While GCA sends monthly delinquency notices for all past due payments, the department may be asked to follow up with the sponsor, because in many cases they respond better to a more personal contact.
-If the department receives communication from a sponsor refusing to pay an invoice, please let GCA know immediately.
+If GCA hasn't yet received all payments due from the sponsor, the award line cannot be closed.
+While GCA sends monthly delinquency notices for most past due payments, the department may be asked to follow up with the sponsor, since in many cases they respond better to a more personal contact.
+If your department receives communication from a sponsor refusing to pay an invoice, please inform GCA immediately.

-A budget cannot be closed if it has one or more open encumbrances.
-The encumbrance code table lists contacts for liquidating the different types of encumbrances.
+An award line cannot be closed if it has one or more open encumbrances.

-A budget cannot be closed it if has an unmet cost share pledge.
+An award line cannot be closed it if has an unmet cost share commitment.
 Learn more about the cost share process.

-GCA closing staff may contact the department about these issues via GrantTracker.
-Please respond to as soon as possible.
+GCA may contact your department about these issues via Award Portal.
+Please respond to these requests as soon as possible.